-We adjust the terms of loans for certain borrowers when we believe such changes will help our customers manage their student loan obligations, achieve better student outcomes, and increase the collectability of the loan.
+We adjust the terms of loans for certain borrowers when we believe such changes will help our customers manage their student loan obligations and achieve better student outcomes, and increase the collectability of the loan.
 These changes generally take the form of a temporary forbearance of payments, a temporary interest rate reduction, a temporary interest rate reduction with a permanent extension of the loan term, and/or a short-term extended repayment alternative.
-Forbearance is granted prospectively for borrowers who are current in their payments and may be granted retroactively for certain delinquent borrowers.
+Forbearance is granted prospectively for borrowers who are current in their payments and may be granted retroactively for certain delinquent horrowers.

-Forbearance allows a borrower to temporarily not make scheduled payments or to make smaller than scheduled payments, in each case for a specified period of time.
+Forbearance allows a borrower to not make scheduled payments for a specified period of time.
 Using forbearance extends the original term of the loan by the term of forbearance taken.
 Forbearance does not grant any reduction in the total principal or interest repayment obligation.
-While a loan is in forbearance status, interest continues to accrue and is capitalized to principal when the loan re-enters repayment status (except as described below in the case of disaster forbearance).
+While a loan is in forbearance status, interest continues to accrue and is capitalized (added to principal) at the end of the forbearance.
+Interest will not capitalize at the end of certain types of forbearance, such as disaster forbearance, however.